The Crow: Stairway to Heaven

 The Crow: Stairway to Heaven is a Canadian superhero television series created by Bryce Zabel.
-It originally aired from September 25, 1998, to May 22, 1999, consisting of only 22 episodes.
-The series was based on the 1994 film The Crow, which itself was based on James O'Barr's 1989 comic book series of the same name.
+It originally aired from September 25, 1998, to May 22, 1999, consisting of 22 episodes.
+The series was based on the Caliber Press' The Crow comic book series.
 It starred Mark Dacascos as the protagonist, Eric Draven.

 Synopsis

-Exactly one year after being brutally murdered, rock musician Eric Draven returns to Earth, searching for a way to right what was wronged and to reunite with his missing soulmate Shelly Webster.
-Guided by a mystical Spirit Crow, he is neither living nor dead, possessing strange new powers to aid him in his search for revenge which, ultimately, must become a quest for redemption.
+Exactly one year after being brutally murdered, rock musician Eric Draven returns searching for a way to right what was wronged and to reunite with his missing soulmate Shelly Webster.
+Guided by a mystical spirit crow, he is neither living nor dead, possessing strange new powers to aid him in his search for revenge which, ultimately, must become a quest for redemption.